lebaruch/Courses/Udacity/Data Science Foundations II/README.md

 - Statistics
 - Introduction to Machine Learning

-Each step has a big project that you can find in the folders.
+Each module has a project that you can find in the folders.

-`Intro Machine Learning` has many of Machine Learning mini projects, and you can find them on its folder as well.
+`Intro Machine Learning` has some of Machine Learning mini projects and you can find them on its folder as well.